DangerDrome/GridUI/README.md

 3. A new item will be created at the clicked position
 4. The new item is automatically brought to the front (highest z-index)

+The context menu also includes Export and Import options for your workspace layout.

 ### Themes

 Themes are implemented using CSS variables.
 Switching themes is as simple as changing the `data-theme` attribute on the body element, which triggers a cascade of style changes throughout the application.